-Beneath the Despairing Stone follows the adventures in the A series developed by Troll Lord Games, however the adventure can be used as a stand alone should the Castle Keeper desire (see Involving the Player Characters for more details on this option).
+Beneath the Despairing Stone follows the adventures in the A series developed by Troll Lord Games; however, the adventure can be used as a stand alone should the Castle Keeper desire (see Involving the Player Characters for more details on this option).
 The characters are brought back to the Black Tooth Ridge along its northern terminus in an area many fear to tread or even explore.
-They will travel far beyond the Black Tooth Ridge both in form and spirit for it is here, beneath the Despairing Stone, where devils and magic dwell whose origin reaches beyond the time of man and dwarf to that of the beginning of creation.
+They will travel far beyond the Black Tooth Ridge both in form and spirit for it is here, beneath the Despairing Stone, where devils and magic dwell and whose origin lies beyond the dawn of creation

-This adventure revolves around the characters opening a magically sealed door to free a creature known as an Oonmakling (the brother of the Oonmakling found in A5 The Shattered Horn).
-To open the door and free the Oonmakling, the characters must take an item from each devil and use them to open the door.
+This adventure revolves around the characters opening a magically sealed door to free a creature known as an Oonmaukling (the brother of the Oonmaukling found in A5).
+To open the door and free the Oonmaukling, the characters must take an item from each devil and use them to open the door.
 These are not easy to retrieve as the devils need the items.
-Once the items are retrieved, the characters have only a little time to use them to open the door to the Oonmakling's cell.
-Should the characters be successful, they meet the Oonmakling and negotiate his release, and they also may gain favor with him and perhaps most importantly are given the key to immortalizing their characters through great deeds.
+Once the items are retrieved, the characters have only a little time to use them to open the door to the Oonmaukling's cell.
+Should the characters be successful, they meet the Oonmaukling and negotiate his release, and they also may gain favor with him and perhaps most importantly are given the key to immortalizing their characters through great deeds.